Movax12/ca65hl/manual.md

      ; do stuff if in range
     endif

-Using this method of defining a branch could be thought of as "If this *results* in this flag being set/clear then the expression is TRUE."
+Using this method of defining a branch, could be thought of as "If this *results* in this flag being set/clear then the expression is TRUE."